-Issue Council's Response Compliance standards come with a timeline for responding, and it is usually challenging to deploy resources to meet compliance requirements without interfering with other infrastructure activities or projects.
-Once the legislative requirements are clear about particular compliance needs, prioritise infrastructure projects considering government requirements, community needs and available resources to deliver best for the community. e.g. The review of the waste minimisation legislation will necessitate more reporting of items received at transfer stations and cleanfill pits.
-This could result in serious financial consequences for the Council.
-Meeting Land and Water Regional Plan requirements Securing consents for all urban discharges. for urban stormwater discharge standards by 2025.
-Assessing the improvement programme (capital, operational, educational) required to improve discharges to waterways and enhance the receiving environment.
-Developing and consulting on a long term plan of work and associated budget provision to give effect to the programme.
-Monitoring and evaluating network and system performance and condition.
-Continuing to work collaboratively with partners, particularly mana whenua, to develop affordable and viable solutions to meet the consent conditions.
-Meeting expectations that lowland stream environments and groundwater will be protected and enhanced.
-Working in partnership with the Waimakariri Water Zone Committee to implement the Zone Implementation Programme Addendum (ZIPA) aimed at improving water efficiency and environmental sustainability.
-Including funding in the LTP to support this work.
-Expectations that higher standards of flood protection will be provided in high rainfall events.
-Extensive flood modelling work has been completed, and will continue to be refined, to identify at-risk areas, influence where further network upgrades should occur, and inform decisions about future development and building proposals.
-Implementing an ongoing programme of flood improvement works in Ohoka and Rangiora in response to 2014 and 2017 storm events.
-Carrying out a major upgrade of Kaiapoi stormwater systems, utilising shovel- ready funding from the Government.
+sponse slative requirements are clear about particular compliance ise infrastructure projects considering government requirements, eeds and available resources to deliver best for the community. sents for all urban discharges. improvement programme (capital, operational, educational) required charges to waterways and enhance the receiving environment. nd consulting on a long term plan of work and associated sion to give effect to the programme. nd evaluating network and system performance and condition. work collaboratively with partners, particularly mana whenua, fordable and viable solutions to meet the consent conditions. artnership with the Waimakariri Water Zone Committee to e Zone Implementation Programme Addendum (ZIPA) aimed at ter efficiency and environmental sustainability. ding in the LTP to support this work. d modelling work has been completed, and will continue to be ntify at-risk areas, influence where further network upgrades should orm decisions about future development and building proposals. an ongoing programme of flood improvement works in Ohoka in response to 2014 and 2017 storm events. a major upgrade of Kaiapoi stormwater systems, utilising shovel- g from the Government.